Formally Verified Linear-Time Invertible Lexing: Regular Expression Engine: Additional Details

 \subsection{Formal Specification of Lexer with Maximal Munch Policy}

-The correctness specification for \ZipLex is the maximal munch principle, first mentioned in \cite{cattell1978formalization}.
+The correctness specification for \ZipLex is the maximal munch principle, or longest match semantic, first mentioned in \cite{cattell1978formalization}.
 In lexical analysis, this principle states that each produced token should be the longest possible given the input string and the rules.
-We give the Stainless formalism of the maximal munch property in Figure~\ref{fig:max-munch-stainless-theorem}.
+We give the Stainless formalism of the longest match semantic in Figure~\ref{fig:max-munch-stainless-theorem}.
 This theorem states that, for a given tokenization, either no tokens are produced, or the first token $t = \tkn{z}$ is produced by a given rule $r$; in the latter case, no rules with a smaller index match another prefix $z'$ with $z.size \leq z'.size$, and no other rule matches a prefix $z''$ with $z.size < z''.size$.
 In other words, no rules match a longer prefix than the one produced, and no other rule with a smaller index matches the produced prefix.
 This theorem proves that the \textit{lex} function follows the maximal munch specification for the first token and, given the recursive nature of the lexer, proves that it follows this specification for all tokens.